dinger1986/unifi-captive-portal/README.md

 If you would like to add custom elements (such as a header image) feel free.
 The CSS library used is [Semantic UI](https://semantic-ui.com) so refer to their documentation if you would like to modify the look.

-You must have the DynamoDB table already created and have setup a shared credentials file per the [SDK docs](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials).
-Please use an IAM role with the least privileges required (read/write access to the DynamoDB table you created). **DO NOT USE YOUR ROOT ACCOUNT**.

 See the configuration section below for more information regarding the config file.
 You will need to specify its location along with the assets and